kmv19/Robot-for-Land-and-Air-Deployment/README.md

     Spur Gears (15 and 30 teeth, Module 2, Pressure Angle 20°)
     Steering Mechanism (worm gear, spur gears, links) Chassis and Base Plate

-## Experiment Setup and Discussion

-The prototype was tested for its performance in both land and air modes.
-Control systems included the Arduino UNO for ground operations and the MPU 6050 for flight.
-An Android app was used for joystick control.